climatecabinet/acc-map/README.md

   * you should see something like:
   > origin    https://github.com/YOUR_USERNAME/YOUR_FORK.git (fetch) <br>
   > origin    https://github.com/YOUR_USERNAME/YOUR_FORK.git (push) <br>
-* Specify a new remote upstream repository that will be synced with the fork --  git remote add upstream SSH url
+* Specify a new remote upstream repository that will be synced with the fork --  git remote add upstream git@github.com:shelbygreen/acc-map.git
 * Verify the new upstream repository you've specified for your fork -- git remote -v
   * you should see something like:
   > origin    https://github.com/YOUR_USERNAME/YOUR_FORK.git (fetch) <br>